egges/mso/labs/assignment2/README.md

 ### Part 2

-Use cases are a great way to document the functional requirements of the sys- tem.
+Use cases are a great way to document the functional requirements of the system.
 What other (non-functional) requirements can you come up with?
 Give a supplementary specification for the ticket machine.
 Use the example from section 7.2 of (the Second Edition of) Larman’s book as a template. *(Note: this is Section 7.4 in the more recent Third Edition).*

 ### Part 3

 Based on the information given in these interviews, there may still be requirements that are unclear.
 What issues would you like to clarify in future discussions with these stakeholders?
-Explicitly state any assumptions that you make about the require- ments of the proposed system.
+Explicitly state any assumptions that you make about the requirements of the proposed system.

 ### Part 4